ecmwf/fdb/docs/content/config-schema.rst

 There a number of different types such as local, remote, distributed, and select.

-Local implements the passage of dara from the frontend to storage backend, talk to the FDB Store and Catalogue.
+Local implements the passage of data from the frontend to storage backend, talk to the FDB Store and Catalogue.
 Depending on the backend, the data or metadata may not actually be local.

 Select dispatches requests to different FDB's based on the metadata associated with the Messages, and can be used to send split requests OD from RD.

 Select Type:
 ::

   type: select
   fdbs:
   - select: class=od